-Today, Google, Facebook, Apple and Amazon all offer "single-sign-on" identity services to their users, the effect of which is to allow them to track consumer behavior across wide swaths of the Internet and within what experts term their "walled gardens."
+Today, Google, Facebook, Apple and Amazon all offer "single-sign-on" identity services to their users, allowing them to track consumer behavior across the Internet and within what experts term their "walled gardens."

-Without a similar capability for independent advertising-technology services on the open web, news websites will wither, argued Bill Michels, general manager, product, at The Trade Desk, because brands want access to user preference data to serve "interestedbased advertising."
-He argued that the "walled garden" platforms would, without something like UID2, increase their already dominant share of web advertising.
+Without a similar capability for independent advertising-technology services on the open web, news websites will wither, argued Bill Michels, general manager, product, at The Trade Desk, because brands want access to user preference data to serve "interested-based advertising."
+The Trade Desk is building an open web, distributed-identity system for the digital advertising industry, which it calls Unified ID 2.0 (UID2).

-"And if there's not identity, and a safe way to do that, on the open Internet, all of those [advertiser] funds are just going to move to where it's easiest to do it," said Michels.
-"From a practical matter, if there is no identity on the open Internet, those sites will just go away. like there will be no newspapers."
+Michels argued that the "walled garden" platforms would, without something like UID2, increase their already dominant share of web advertising.
+"And if there's no identity, and a safe way to do that, on the open Internet, all of those [advertiser] funds are just going to move to where it's easiest to do it," said Michels.
+"From a practical matter, if there is no identity on the open Internet, those sites will just go away. . . there will be no newspapers."

-One public participant in the webinar, former ad-agency executive and current privacy advocate "Doc" Searls, countered that he thought Michel's prediction was potentially inaccurate.
-That's because quality-brand advertisers will want to find editorial "context" for their messages, Searls believes, rather than adopt what Searls called a "directmarketing" approach of targeting ads with knowledge of an individual consumer's behavior.
+"Doc" Searls, former ad-agency executive and founder of Project VRM at Harvard's Berkman Klein Center for Internet and Society, countered that he thought Michel's prediction was potentially inaccurate.
+That's because quality-brand advertisers will want to find editorial "context" for their messages, Searls believes, rather than adopt what he called a "direct-marketing" approach of targeting ads with knowledge of an individual consumer's behavior.
 "Trying to fix programmatic ad tech, which is tracking-based advertising, with anything that adapts from that model is not going to work," Searls said.
 "The operators have way too much vested interest in it, there's too much money in it.
 They are too in bed with it.
-And the worst part of it is approximately no publications are willing to grabe the third rail of their dependence on it."
+And the worst part of it is approximately no publications are willing to grab the third rail of their dependence on it."